valentinesamuel/kk-linux-basics-course/docs/07-Security-and-File-Permissions/07-IPtables.md

 ```

 The -A or --append option appends the rule at the end of the selected chain.
 The -s or --source option Source specification.
+This is the source IP or range from which you want the connection to be permitted.
+This is the IP address of the client.
 The -j, --jump option specifies the target of the rule.
 The -p, --protocol option defines protocol of the rule or the packet to check
 The --dport or --destination-port refers to the destination port.